 Although many think of sapphires as just blue, they form in a multitude of colors including pink, purple, orange, green, yellow and more.

-In ancient Rome, Greece, and parts of Egypt, the monarchs and Pharaohs were convinced that sapphires could protect their owners from harm and envy.
+In ancient Rome, Greece, and parts of Egypt, the monarchs and Pharaohs were convinced that sapphires and sapphire jewelry could protect their owners from harm and envy.
 So much so that one of the most used charms and talismans against the “evil eye,” the Nazar (an evil eye shaped amulet intended to ward off negative energy of the “evil eye”) ,was originally created from sapphires.

 Over time, due to steep prices from the gemstone's rising costs - to the point that it became a valued commodity - production of the Nazar in the Mediterranean region switched from sapphires to glass beads and clay.
 To this day, the Nazar is still heavily used to protect against the evil eye across the world — it’s one of the few symbols that has bypassed all cultural and religious barriers, each community adapting the icon to their own faith and belief systems.
 Hindus have the Hamsa, Muslims the Hand of Fatima, and Judaism has the Hand of Miriam.
 All of these symbol variants, regardless of their adaptation or how they are artistically depicted, retain a common thread they all notoriously acquired from sapphires — the color blue.